 The drafting of the manuscript must adhere to the regulations of the American Psychological Association (APA) for publication.
-Some of these regulations (consult the Publication Manual of the American Psychological Association, 2005, 6th edition for more details) are as follows:
+Some of these regulations (consult the Publication Manual of the American Psychological Association) are as follows:

 Articles must be written in the impersonal style.